victorisena/general-knowledge-quiz/README.md

 # General Knowledge Quiz

 The project name is "General Knowledge Quiz".
-The goal of this project is to develop an application using Next.js that allows users to test their knowledge in various subjects through a quiz.
+The goal of this project is to develop an application using Next.js that allows users to test their knowledge in various subjects through a quiz using a component CountdownCircleTimer.

 ## Overview